Learn about living on-campus during the summer Young Artist Residency (YAR) program.

 Walking tours, including Boston's Italian neighborhood "The North End", Chinatown, The Freedom Trail, Historic Downtown Boston, Newbury Street Galleries, Harvard Square, Quincy Market, and Mount Auburn Cemetery.

-The Manager of the Young Artist Residency Program oversees a staff of a Field Coordinator, Young Artist Residency (YAR) Mentors.
+The Assistant Director of Community Engagement oversees a staff of a Field Coordinator and Young Artist Residency (YAR) Mentors.
 The program maintains a ratio of one Mentor to ten students.
 Most Mentors are upper level college students or graduates of Lesley University and have experience with teen leadership and a special interest in working with young artists.
 Some Mentors are also educators who teach in the pre-college program.
 In addition to the live-in Mentors, the University staffs the residence halls with a live-in Summer Residence Assistant (RA).

 The University Student Health Service provides Young Artist Residency (YAR) staff access to a medical consultant on an on-call basis.
 Should the need arise, students are taken to the walk-in clinic of a nearby hospital.
-The Young Artist Residency (YAR) program has access to an on-call professional Psychology Counselor as well as a Coordinator of Disabilities Services for students who may need situational support.
+The Young Artist Residency (YAR) program staff has access to an on-call professional Psychology Counselor as well as a Coordinator of Disabilities Services for students who may need situational support.

 The Public Safety office is located on the Doble Campus adjacent to the residence halls.
 This office never closes and staff are always available to respond to security needs and emergencies.
 All students are issued college IDs for the duration of the program.
 Their ID allows access to all buildings, studios, and some equipment.